-On Sunday, October 29th, Pete Cuffaro, a prior client of DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, was inducted into the National Wrestling Hall of Fame’s West Virginia Chapter and presented with the Medal of Courage for his dedication to the sport and overcoming adversity.
+On Sunday, October 29th, Pete Cuffaro, a prior client of DiPiero Simmons McGinley & Bastress, PLLC, was inducted into the National Wrestling Hall of Fame’s West Virginia Chapter and presented with the Medal of Courage for his dedication to the sport and overcoming adversity.

 Cuffaro of Wheeling, West Virginia had wrestled since he was in middle school, and continued to wrestle throughout his life.
 But this changed soon after he graduated from West Virginia University.